27 Sep 21

 - FAN ZONE

-Your one-stop shop for all the live action from the opening rounds of the 2020/21 ABB FIA Formula E World Championship.
-Bringing all the live timing, news and more, as Season 7 kicks off with a double-header in Diriyah, Saudia Arabia.
+Your one-stop shop for all the live action from the 2020/21 ABB FIA Formula E World Championship.
+Bringing all the live timing, news and more, from the season finale in Berlin, Germany.

 You can follow all the live timings with GPS tracking and get full daily coverage in the Live Hub, rounding up all the latest updates and highlights.

-Also stay with FIAFormulaE.com as we bring you all latest news, pictures and reports direct from Diriyah.
+Also stay with FIAFormulaE.com as we bring you all latest news, pictures and reports direct from Rome.